Updated January 2014

 If you rent your residence, we may have a record of whether landlord permission was required prior to installing our cable facilities as well as your landlord's name and address.
 We may also collect information from third parties to verify information you have provided and from credit reporting agencies to, for example, determine your creditworthiness, credit score, and credit usage.

-We may also collect the following service-specific customer information depending on the Bright House services to which you subscribe:
+We may also collect the following service-specific customer information depending on the specific Service to which you subscribe:

 Phone Services.
 As part of delivering phone services, we keep information about the quantity, technical configuration, type, destination, location, and amount of your use of phone services, calling patterns and information contained on your telephone bill concerning the phone services you receive.
-When that information is accompanied by your name, address, or telephone number, it is known as customer proprietary network information or “CPNI” and subject to special protections as described in Section E below.
+This is known as customer proprietary network information or “CPNI” and subject to special protections as described in Section C (“Special rules associated with phone service”) below.
 Your name, address, and telephone number alone do not constitute CPNI, however.

 Cable Television Services.
 If you are a cable television subscriber, we may also automatically collect information when you use our systems such as by ordering or viewing on-demand programming, or engaging in other interactive programming features.
 This information is primarily used to carry out the requests you make using your remote control, set-top box, or other equipment.
 It may also include other information such as the time you actually use our services, the use of other features of our services, and which menus and menu screens are used most often and the time spent using them.
 Information collected from these services is maintained on an anonymous basis, except in connection with billing for usage of video on demand or pay-per-view services or as necessary to fulfill any other request or order you make via the transactional and interactive services.
 Some of our advertisements may invite interactive or transactional follow-up from you.
 If you request products, services, features or information via such interactive advertisements, we collect and use the information generated by the request, including personally identifiable information when necessary, in order to carry out your request.